rbowsley/lamplighthelp/source/16-12-2_Global_Settings-_Data_to_Store.markdown

    ![Add to Diary Tickbox](16.12.2c.png)

-   Note that if you enable this, operators will be able to create {{work}} records that do not show on the home page diary, but these records remain accessible to all operators as normal (for example in {{work}} > view > {{work}}) so this feature does not restrict access to information.
+   Note that if you enable this, operators will be able to create {{work}} records that do not show on the home page diary, but these records remain accessible to all operators as normal (for example in {{work}} > view > {{work}}) so this feature does not restrict access to information - it is not a security feature.

 #### Do you want plain text or rich text boxes for summary, description and follow up?